 'Donner & Keil' was a U-boat wolfpack operation off the north-west coast of German-occupied Norway against the RA.59 convoy (20 April/3 May 1944).

 The 'Donner' wolfpack comprised U-277, U-307, U-312, U-315, U-354, U-362, U-636 and U-703, while the 'Keil' wolfpack comprised U-278, U-313, U-361, U-387, U-674, U-711 and U-739, and for the loss of Kapitänleutnant Robert Lübsen’s U-277, Oberleutnant Harald Muhs’s U-674 and Oberleutnant Friedrich Weitz’s U-959 sank only one 7,176-ton ship.

 On 21 April Rear Admiral R. R. McGrigor’s British escort force 1 steamed to the Kola inlet to support the RA.59 convoy and at the same time to bring back the 1,366-man crew of the US light cruiser Milwaukee after her transfer to the Soviet Northern Fleet.
 It had also been planned that the 19,991-ton liner Nea Hellas would also collect 1,430 Soviet sailors for vessels to be taken over in the UK, but this part of the undertaking was cancelled.

-On 21 April Vice Admiral Sir Henry Moore, second in command of Admiral Sir Bruce Fraser’s Home Fleet, had meanwhile put to sea with the battleship Anson, fleet carriers Furious and Victorious, escort carriers Emperor, Pursuer, Searcher and Striker, and a number of cruisers and destroyers to steam to the coast of German-occupied northern Norwegian coast to carry out a carrierborne air attack on the German battleship Tirpitz and, at the same time, shield the convoy operation.
+On 21 April Vice Admiral Sir Henry Moore, second in command of Admiral Sir Bruce Fraser’s Home Fleet, had meanwhile put to sea with the battleship Anson, the fleet carriers Furious and Victorious, the escort carriers Emperor, Pursuer, Searcher and Striker, and a number of cruisers and destroyers to steam to the coast of German-occupied northern Norwegian coast to carry out a carrierborne air attack on the German battleship Tirpitz and, at the same time, shield the convoy operation.